NBN (TV station): News department history

 On 13 December 2021, it was announced that Lobb would be made redundant after a decade as weeknight news presenter and almost 30 years with the network.
 Gavin Morris will replace Lobb as weeknight news presenter and one of the network's main male personalities in addition to presenting the weather.

-Programming (1962–2007, 2015, 2018–2021)
+Programming

 Until midway through the 2000s, NBN had always produced some local programming, and had set a record for most local programming and transmission hours in its first week of operation.
 It was also a member of Australian Television Facilities, and had a hand in the production of drama series Silent Number.
 Since NBN was bought by PBL Media in May 2007, then merged into the Nine Network in August 2016, apart from NBN News, local programming on the station has decreased significantly, although in the last two years, NBN has resumed production on local programming, but on a limited basis.
-However since the move to Honeysuckle, local programming has ceased altogether with NBN News the only local production on the station.
+However, since the move to Honeysuckle, local programming has ceased altogether with NBN News the only local production on the station.